-3.6 Ozone Depleting Substances (ODSs) and Other Halocarbon
+3.6 Ozone Depleting-Substances (ODSs) and Other Halocarbon

 A visual assessment for equipment potentially containing ODSs and other halocarbons was conducted.
-Equipment such as refrigerators was observed in the subject building, which contains or is suspected of containing ODSs or other halocarbons.
+MPL observed equipment such as refrigerators which have or are suspected of containing ODSs or other halocarbons.

 Please refer to Appendix F - Hazardous Materials Checklist for equipment conditions, approximate quantities (where applicable), and recommended actions.